Expanding Access to Robotics and STEM Education Through Public Libraries

 Mission Statement

-To expand access to robotics and STEM education by helping public libraries provide engaging, hands-on learning experiences that inspire curiosity, creativity, and problem-solving.
+RAIL exists to expand access to robotics and STEM education by helping public libraries deliver affordable, hands-on engineering experiences through reusable activities, student mentors, and sustainable implementation resources.

 Through student mentorship and reusable program resources, RAIL makes robotics education more accessible to communities.